bryanedds/ax/README.md

 - ...and a couple other odds and ends :)

 Makes a good base for non-trivial projects like renderers, game engines, and other real-ass shit!

+WIP
+---
+Note this project has not reached alpha-status, so not recommended for use in production without serious care.
+Tests are coming along over time, however :)